oracle-livelabs/developer/build-ords-apis-in-adb/2-create-table/create-table.md

     ![uploaded-success-screen-in-data-load-slider](./images/uploaded-success-screen-in-data-load-slider.png " ")

+## Task 2: Review using the User Interface

-9. We can take a look at our newly created table and the data in it **by using the navigator on the left of the SQL Worksheet**.
-Just **right click the table name CSV_DATA** and **select Open** from the pop up menu.
+1. We can take a look at our newly created table as well as the data in it by using the navigator on the left of the SQL Worksheet.
+Right-click the table name `CSV_DATA` and select `Open` from the pop up menu.

     ![Using the navigator on the left of the SQL Worksheet, we can see out new table](./images/navigating-reviewing-new-table.png)

-    In the slider that extends from the right of the page, we can review the data definition, triggers, constraints and even the data itself.
+    A slider will appear from the right side of the page.
+You can review the data definition (DDL), triggers, constraints and even the data itself.

     ![Click the Data option to view the table data](./images/table-options-slider.png)

-## Task 2: Auto-REST Enable a Table
+## Task 3: Auto-REST Enable a Table

 1. Next, you'll Auto-REST enable the `CSV_DATA` table.
 From the Navigator tab, locate the `CSV_DATA` table.